Neuroinflammation in Lyme Disease

 This process involves immune cells such as microglia and astrocytes responding to infection, inflammation, stress, or immune activation.

-In Lyme disease, inflammatory signaling may persist beyond the initial infection and affect how the brain processes information.
+In Lyme disease, inflammatory signaling may affect how the brain processes information.
+However, the precise relationship between immune activation, neuroinflammation, and persistent cognitive symptoms remains under investigation.

 How neuroinflammation contributes to Lyme disease brain fog

-Inflammation within the nervous system may interfere with communication between neural networks affecting attention, memory, and processing speed.
+Inflammation within the nervous system may interfere with communication between neural networks involved in attention, memory, language, and processing speed.

 Patients may experience: